Dr Owen Coggins

 Summary

-Owen has a Leverhulme Early Career Fellowship (September 2019 – September 2022), investigating ambiguity, ideology and marginal religiosity in black metal music culture.
+Owen is a Lecturer in Sociology, and recently completed a Leverhulme Early Career Fellowship (September 2019 – September 2023) at Brunel, investigating ambiguity, ideology and marginal religiosity in black metal music culture.
 He previously worked as a Researcher at music therapy charity Nordoff Robbins, and before that completed a PhD in Religious Studies and Music at the Open University.

 Owen’s interdisciplinary research concerns how religion, particularly in marginal or oppositional forms, is imagined, practiced, discussed and represented in popular music cultures.
 Ambiguity and ambivalence are often important issues in this research, especially when exploring music which features noise, distortion or other extreme sounds.